ttuan8600/378-Project/CSULB-Login/README.md

 -create fix name function to store email inputted and output it every time it is called **currently only outputs it in password div**

-- create functions that:
+- create functions that: #(where would this function be? language?)
     - do not accept empty input

     - input from email that doesnt end int @student.csulb.edu or @csulb.edu